ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

   error.
 We could give our users the option to choose what happens then - do they really want to stop the pipeline or ignore the error and carry on?
 Maybe even provide a fallback DLQ.
+- Since a DLQ is "just a connector" we could add the possibility of attaching processors to it.